davidcockbill/habit_calendar/documentation/README.md

 Note: I also ordered a spare grey acrylic sheet for practice drilling.

 I set up a drill jig to ensure that the holes look lined up.
 The clamped yellow spirit level is used as a straight edge to slide the panel up; meaning that I only have to deal with lining up on a single axis rather than two:

 ![drill jig](./images/front_panel_drill_jig.jpg)

 Practice drilling holes on spare grey acrylic panel:

 ![drill progress](./images/front_panel_progress.jpg)

 Drilling took a **lot** of time, to the point where I may just stick with the grey practice acrylic rather than the green.

-Here is the result (currently held on with blu-tack)
+Here is the result (currently held on with blu-tack):

 ![mockup](./images/front_panel_mockup.jpg)

 ### Front Panel Day Lenses